pattonsgirl/CEG2350/Labs/Lab06/README.md

   - [Enable Hyper-V Manager](https://www.groovypost.com/howto/enable-virtualization-in-windows-11/)
 - Chromebook Users:
   - You may need to use one of the open labs (320 OH during lab time, or Russ 152 B or D) or be prepared to use a different system you have access to.

+For credit, you will need to provide two things:
+- The name of the Virtual Machine Management software you will use (have installed)
+- A screenshot proving that you installed it to your system and you can open the software.
+  - Reminder - creating the virutal machine is for Lab 07, not here.

 ## Submission